Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (4) perform no less than 30 hours of community

 service, if community service is available in the jurisdiction and is funded and approved by the county board.
+The court may give credit toward the fulfillment of community service hours for participation in activities and treatment as determined by court services.

 (d) The court may, in addition to other conditions, require that the person take one or more of the following actions: